 How to Protect Yourself from Hidden & Overlooked Assets During Divorce

 - Learn about marital property.
 Know what’s considered marital property, and non-marital property.
 Find out what you’re entitled to in a divorce.
-Read: Marital Assets

 - Be aware of common myths regarding marital property division.

 - Be aware of marital assets that are easier to hide and common assets that are hidden or overlooked during divorce.

 Such ethical rules include honesty and candor with the court in all legal matters.
-Therefore, many attorneys, rightfully so, are not going to be willing to risk their license, career, livelihood, etc… to help one client hide assets from his/her spouse when there has been a discovery request.
+Therefore, many attorneys, rightfully so, will not risk their license, career, livelihood, etc… to help one client hide assets from his or her spouse when there has been a discovery request.